modernish/modernish/README.md

 ### `use var/shellquote` ###

-This module provides an efficient, fast, safe and portable shellquoting algorithm for quoting arbitrary data in such a way that the quoted values are safe to pass to the shell for parsing as string literals.
+This module provides an efficient, fast, safe and portable shell-quoting algorithm for quoting arbitrary data in such a way that the quoted values are safe to pass to the shell for parsing as string literals.
 This is essential for any context where the shell must grammatically parse untrusted input, such as when supplying arbitrary values to `trap` or `eval`.

-The shellquoting algorithm is optimised to minimise exponential growth when quoting repeatedly.
+The shell-quoting algorithm is optimised to minimise exponential growth when quoting repeatedly.
 By default, it also ensures that quoted strings are always one single printable line, making them safe for terminal output and processing by line-oriented utilities.